boyiwei/CoTaEval/README.md

 ```bash
 python process.py --input_dir res/output_res --output_dir res/output_res_processed --file_name newsqa_low_ppl_comp_llama2-7b-chat-hf_context_len_200_completion_len_200_intervention_none_no_context_False.csv
 ```
-It output a ``.csv`` file to ``res/output_res_processed``, which contains all the 8 metrics for infringement evaluation.
-We also need to notice that sometimes there are few examples that will lead the model output nothing in the vanilla case, we call them as "invalid ids".
+It outputs a ``.csv`` file to ``res/output_res_processed``, which contains all 8 metrics for infringement evaluation.
+We also need to notice that sometimes there are a few examples that will lead the model to output nothing in the vanilla case, we call them "invalid ids".
 For fair comparison purposes, we also need to zero out all the "invalid ids" for different takedown methods under the same model and domain.
 #### Compute the win rate

 After having the processed `.csv` file, we can use ``winrate_compute.py`` to compute the winrate for different intervention methods.
-For example, if we want to compute the win rate for different takedown methods for Llama2-7B-chat model, under news articles domain and RAG scenario, we can use the following command:
+For example, if we want to compute the win rate for different takedown methods for Llama2-7B-chat model, under the news articles domain and RAG scenario, we can use the following command:
 ```bash
 python winrate_compute.py --data_type news --model_name llama2_7b_chat --scenario rag
 ```
-It will output ``win_rate_memorization.csv``, with per-metric and average winrate for each takedown methods inside it.
+It will output ``win_rate_memorization.csv``, with per-metric and average win rate for each takedown method inside it.

 ### Utility and Efficiency analysis
-The data of utility and efficiency will be logged in ``res/utility_res``, where you can see the F1/ROUGE score, MMLU score, tokens/sec in ``log_*.txt``, here ``*`` refers to the model name.
+The data of utility and efficiency will be logged in ``res/utility_res``, where you can see the F1/ROUGE score, MMLU score, and tokens/sec in ``log_*.txt``, here ``*`` refers to the model name.

 ## Citing